-- Our Compensation Committee concluded that, in light of Mr. Brugger's extensive experience in lodging, real estate, and public companies, his total compensation, and each of the major elements of his compensation, for 2012 should be targeted near the median in each of the various competitive sets. - In general, our Compensation Committee believes the competitive data for Mr. Williams is less relevant because few of our competitors have an officer with similar responsibilities as Mr. Williams (i.e., responsible for both acquisitions and operations).
-Our Compensation Committee believes that Mr. Williams' target pay opportunity was appropriate in light of his responsibilities. - Our Compensation Committee concluded that, in light of Mr. Mahoney's experience, each of the major elements of Mr. Mahoney's compensation, as well as his total compensation, for 2012 should be targeted near the median in each of the various competitive sets. - Target pay opportunities for Mr. Tennis were set with reference to the market data, but also taking into consideration his experience in the lodging industry.
+- Our Compensation Committee determined the compensation for Mr. Tanenbaum, as the newly appointed Chief Operating Officer, based on several factors.
+Our Compensation Committee believed that the compensation should be attractive in order for Mr. Tanenbaum to accept the position of Chief Operating Officer and should reflect Mr. Tanenbaum's over 20 years of experience in the lodging industry.
+Our Compensation Committee targeted the compensation of Mr. Tanenbaum to be near the median of the lodging REIT competitive set. - Our Compensation Committee concluded that, in light of Mr. Mahoney's experience as Chief Financial Officer, each of the major elements of Mr. Mahoney's compensation, as well as his total compensation, for 2013 should be targeted near the median in each of the various competitive sets. - Target pay opportunities for Mr. Tennis were set with reference to the market data, but also taking into consideration his experience in the lodging industry.
 Our Compensation Committee believes that Mr. Tennis' target compensation opportunity is appropriate in light of his responsibilities and significant knowledge gained over his two decades of experience in the lodging industry.